 - No

-- No concern

-- No significant concerns about reliability

-- no
+- no concerns

-- I do not have any concerns.

-- none to minimal

 - No

+- no concerns

+- no concern

 - No concerns.
 The testing was conducted at the measure score level.
 The statistical methods are well-described and reasonable for the testing.
-The data is presented for 2014 and 2015 collectively and individually using 2-level hierarchical logistic regression models using Bayesian shrinkage adjustments to control for random error for both patients and hospitals per the developers.
+The data is presented for 2014 and 2015 collectively

+and individually using 2-level hierarchical logistic regression models using Bayesian shrinkage adjustments to control for random error for both patients and hospitals per the developers.
 A signal-to-noise analysis was conducted.
-Testing was performed using data from 1,421 CoC-accredited hospitals across the United States from 2014-2015.
-121,549 cases were considered measure eligible.
-The unadjusted reliability mean coefficient of 0.58, 0.62, and 0.71 for measure #0219 are all regarded as moderate to very good, achieved respectively from diagnosis year 2014, 2015, and 2014-2015.
+Testing was performed using data from 1,426 CoC-accredited hospitals across the United States from 2014-2015.
+164,893 cases were considered measure eligible.
+The unadjusted reliability mean coefficient of 0.74, 0.77, and 0.83 for the measure are all regarded as very good, achieved respectively from diagnosis years 2014, 2015, and 2014-2015.
 According to the NQF algorithm, the highest rating for this measure is moderate.
 The developers appear to have conducted the testing at the measure score and this difference needs to be clarified.

-- No concerns

 - No

 - No concerns

-- I agree with the preliminary rating of "Moderate" for Reliability
+- no

+- No concerns